 A table of contents showing where the above information is located must be included at the beginning of the AAR.
-A table of contents for the Exhibits and Appendices is also required.
+The AAR must also include a table of contents for the Exhibits and Appendices.

-To facilitate the review, the AAR should have separately identified sections with numbered pages.
+To facilitate the review, the AAR should include clearly identified sections and numbered pages.
 Reference to such pages should be part of the table of contents.